 - A Medium Damaged area will cost = $250-350 (greater than 1/3 of the top tube.
 Up to about 2.5 inches in size)

 - A large Damaged area are will cost = $400-450 (damage greater than 6 inches along the tube)

 What should I use to clean my carbon bike?

-You can use soapy water, and a low pressure hose like you would on any other bike.
+You can use soapy water, and a low-pressure hose like you would on any other bike.
 As with any bike, try to avoid using a pressure washer as it can wash out all the grease from the bearings and push water into places you don’t want it, like your fork seals.
-Also, especially when cleaning a carbon bike, try to avoid using any aggressive solvents, as they can damage the paint and in some cases even damage the carbon it’s self.
+Also, especially when cleaning a carbon bike, try to avoid using any aggressive solvents, as they can damage the paint and in some cases even damage the carbon itself.

-Over time carbon fiber frames can loose their shine.
-This is usually in fact Just the lacquer that has lost it’s shine.
+Over time carbon fibre frames can lose their shine.
+This is usually in fact Just the lacquer that has lost its shine.
 So yes, you can buff, and polish carbon frames to remove swirls and increase shine, and you can even wax and seal them just the same as you would do to your car.

-‘Carbon assembly paste‘ or known as ‘Carbon Grease‘, or even ‘friction paste’ is design to increase friction so you don’t need to over tighten carbon parts.
+‘Carbon assembly paste‘ or known as ‘Carbon Grease‘, or even ‘friction paste’ is designed to increase friction so you don’t need to over-tighten carbon parts.
 Friction paste is often used between the seat tube and seat post to prevent it from slipping on carbon bikes.
-It also serves the purpose of repelling water, however, this isn’t a big issue compared to aluminum or steel bikes as carbon does not corrode.
+It also serves the purpose of repelling water, however, this isn’t a big issue compared to aluminium or steel bikes as carbon does not corrode.

 What is a carbon assembly paste alternative?